New Year Skincare Reset: The 30-Day Barrier Care Challenge

 What to Track:

-• Sensitivity test: Try a product that previously irritated you—does your skin tolerate it better now?
+- Comfort test: Try a product that previously felt irritating—does your skin tolerate it better now?

-Expected Results: By day 30, you should have a visibly healthier, more resilient barrier with improved texture, consistent hydration, and reduced sensitivity.
+What to Expect: By day 30, you may notice more comfortable-looking skin with improved texture, more consistent hydration, and reduced sensitivity.
+Individual results may vary.

 Use this weekly assessment to measure improvement: